 Several years ago, I produced the very first Copywriter Pro leaflet.
 The design was great - thank you Mark Coster from Pixooma.
 The print quality was the best (fine work, The Braunston Family from Braunston Print).
 OK - enough plugs for these wonderful people.
 What about the copy?
 Well, it was, of course, almost perfection itself!
 Almost - but not quite ...

-Porky gave it the OK
+Brian gave it the OK

 The content was, of course, simply stunning!
 The words were clear, concise and compelling.
 And there wasn’t a single spelling, grammar or punctuation mistake.
 How could there be?
 After all, it was written by the Copywriter King!
 I’d checked the copy myself at least three times.
 Ali, my wife, checked it.
 Mark Coster checked it.
 Kath Braunston checked it.
 Malcolm from next door, who supplies us regularly with fresh vegetables, checked it.
-Malcolm’s dog, Porky, checked it.
+Malcolm’s dog, Brian, checked it.

 In the ensuing months, I distributed hundreds of these leaflets – at exhibitions, networking events, in local magazines.
 I was delighted with the impact.
 People loved it.